Less Than Full Time Training

 Information regarding Less Than Full Time training (LTFT), can be found in the guidance document and the General Medical Council Position Statement (Nov 2017)

-Doctors in training who wish to be considered for LTFT training should firstly read the guidance document.
-You are not permitted to commence LTFT training until you have had your application approved by NHSE (Wessex Local Office).
+Resident doctors who wish to be considered for LTFT training must first read the guidance document.
+No-one is permitted to commence LTFT training without having their application approved by NHSE (Wessex Local Office).

 For all new LTFT applications please complete the LTFT Application Form and submit any supporting evidence to england.ltft.wx@nhs.net.

-Applications need to be submitted no less than 16 weeks before the start date of the normal programme rotation during which you wish to go LTFT (rather than the date you wish to start your LTFT training).
-Applications may be considered outside of this time period for exceptional circumstances but evidence of Medical HR approval will be required as a supplement to your application.
+Applications must be submitted no less than 16 weeks before the start date of the normal programme rotation during which you wish to go LTFT (rather than the date you wish to start your LTFT training).
+Applications may be considered outside of this time period for exceptional circumstances, but evidence of Medical HR approval will be required as a supplement to your application.

 For rotations with a duration of 12 months we will accept an application in time for the 6 month point.